- What is ResNet?

 - What type of connection does ResNet use?
 Is there wireless?

-ResNet uses a 1 Gigabit connection for all wired ports.
-In addition to our wired network, select parts of campus are covered by University IT wireless networks.
+- ResNet uses a 1 Gigabit connection for all wired ports.
+In addition to our wired network, most parts of campus are covered by University IT wireless networks.
 You are NOT allowed to use personal wireless routers on ResNet; however, wired routers are allowed.

-See this page for information on registering your computer.
+See the ResNet registration page for information on registering your computer.